khietbt/khietbt.github.io/_posts/2023-10-18-Setup-keycloak-with-docker-compose.md

 categories: keycloak docker docker-compose
 ---

-In my opinion, docker-compose is the best way to setup local environment, and a keycloak can be run with minimal effort like this:
+In my opinion, docker-compose is the best way to setup a local environment, and a keycloak can be run with minimal effort like this:

 ```yaml